Zenatha Coleman

-Zenatha Goeieman Coleman (born 25 September 1993) is a Namibian professional footballer who plays as a winger for Turkish Women's First Football League club Fenerbahçe S.K. and captains the Namibia women's national team.
+Zenatha Goeieman Coleman (born 25 September 1993) is a Namibian professional footballer who plays as a winger for Dogan Türk Birlıgı and captains the Namibia women's national team.

+Coleman was the 2025 COSAFA Women's Championship player of the tournament.

 Club career

 In October 2022, Coleman moved to Turkey, and signed with the Istanbul-based club Fenerbahçe S.K. to play in the Women's Super League.

 International career

 Coleman was part of the Namibian team at the 2014 African Women's Championship.

+She was named the 2025 COSAFA Women's Championship player of the tournament after picking up two player of the match awards including one in the final when Namibia won their maiden championship.